o4oren/Ad-Hoc-Email-Server/README.md

 ![Alt text](/../images/images/screenshot.png?raw=true "AHEM mail server")

 ## Getting Started
-Ahem mail server will accept any email sent to it, and create an ad hoc mailbox as needed.
+Ahem mail server will accept any email sent to it (on the domains specified in the configuration), and create an ad hoc mailbox as needed.
 Then just browse to it's UI, enter the account name and you'll see the emails the account received.
 That's it.
 No authentication.
 No account creation.